MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-create-additional-sheets.md

   - "ru-ru"
 ---
 # How to: Create Additional Sheets
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.
+In FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] -->, you can create additional sheets based on VAT purchase ledgers and VAT sales ledgers.

 ### To create entries for an additional sheet for a VAT purchase or sales ledger